mawngo/surl/README.md

 - !
 Remove support for base58 expiry.
 - !
 Remove support for path formatter, only support query formatter.
 - !
 All `Option` now have `With` prefix.
 - !
-Optimized query format ter logic, this results in incompatible link format between this fork and original `leg100/surl` implementation.
+Optimized query formatter logic, this results in incompatible link format between this fork and original `leg100/surl` implementation.
 - Support for changing expiry and signature query parameter name.